harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!warning] When the compiler can't find an acceptable conversion, it will trigger a compile error.

 >[!important]
->Direct initialization (brace initialization) disallows implicit type conversion.
+>Brace initialization disallows implicit type conversion.
 For example, `int x {3.5};` triggers a compile error.

 ## The standard conversions
 - The C++ language standard defines how different fundamental types (and in some cases, compound types) can be converted to other types.
 These conversion rules are called the **standard conversions**.